Cara Delevingne: Fashion

 Delevingne has designed two fashion collections for DKNY and Mulberry.
 Her DKNY capsule collection featured a variety of sporty street style items ranging from beanie hats to leather jackets.
 DKNY described the collection as "mostly unisex".
 The collection took approximately two years from the first announcement to when it was released on 15 October 2014.
 Delevingne has also designed four collections for Mulberry featuring rucksacks and handbags.
 The collection also consisted of purses, iPad sleeves, phone covers, zipped pouches, and passport holders.
 The fourth and latest collection was released 3 June 2015.

 Public image

+Delevingne's naturally thick eyebrows are considered her signature look, and she has been credited with popularizing bold eyebrows as a beauty trend of the 2010s.
 Delevingne was named by the Evening Standard as one of London's "1,000 Most Influential People of 2011", in the category Most Invited.
 In 2013, the Evening Standard also ranked her 20th on their "Power 1000" list "because of her domination of the catwalks at London Fashion Week and her huge social media following".
 The same year, Delevingne was the most googled fashion figure and the most re-blogged model on Tumblr.

 In March 2014, Delevingne was included in The Sunday Times Magazine's "100 Makers of the 21st Century" list of influential British people.
 Later that year, she was ranked sixth on the "World's Highest-Paid Models" list by Forbes, earning an estimated US$3.5 million (£2.7 million).
 By 2015, she had moved up to second on this list, earning $9 million (£7 million).

-Delevingne has also appeared twice in categories run by AskMen, ranking at number 13 on their "Top 99 Most Desirable Women" list in 2014 and at number 40 on their "Crush List: Top 99 Women" in 2016.
+Delevingne has appeared twice in categories run by AskMen, ranking at number 13 on their "Top 99 Most Desirable Women" list in 2014, and at number 40 on their "Crush List: Top 99 Women" in 2016.
+She also briefly appeared on Martin Brundle's grid walk for the 2023 British Grand Prix, where she denied Brundle an interview, claiming that she "can't hear anything", in an attempt to get out of the interview.